maciej-w/beautiful-jekyll/_posts/2016-11-30-setting-up-angular2-project.markdown

 categories: Javascript Angular mDesign Infinity
 ---

-##Today I'll quickly show you how to set up an Angular 2 project with Typescript support.
+### How to set up an Angular 2 project with Typescript in < 10 minutes.

 Angular 2 is greatly designed to co-operate with [typescript] and [nativescript].
 I won't focus on nativescript, but briefly it has great support if you want to develop for mobile using Angular 2.